Copula Conformal Prediction for Multi-step Time Series Forecasting

-We also define a quantile function for the nonconformity scores $\gS$ as: \begin{definition}[\edit{Exchangeability}] In a dataset $\{z^1, z^2, \ldots, z^n\}$ of size $n$, any of its $n$! permutations are equally probable. \end{definition} Under the exchangeablility assumption (Definition \ref{def:exchangability}), conformal prediction is guaranteed to produce valid confidence regions.
-The proof is as follows.
-Let $z^{n+1} \in \mathcal{Z}$ be a new sample, and let $1-\alpha \in [0,1]$ be a chosen confidence level.
-Since $D_{cal} \cup \{z^{n+1}\}$ is exchangeable, the probability of $A(z^{n+1})$'s rank among $\{A(z^{i})\}_{z^{i} \in \mathcal{D}_{cal}}$ is uniform.
-Therefore,

-The conformal confidence region is constructed as in \Eqref{eq:region}.
-We say a sample is \textit{covered} if the true value is in the confidence region $y^{n+1} \in \Gamma^{1-\alpha}(x^{n+1})$. \Eqref{eq:validityproof} means the probability of $y_{n+1}$ being covered is greater than $1-\alpha$, hence the confidence region is valid.

-The procedure introduced above is known as \textit{inductive} or \textit{split} conformal prediction, as it splits the dataset into training and calibration sets to reduce computation load \citep{vovk2005algorithmic,lei2012distribution}.
-It is commonly used for uncertainty quantification for machine learning models \citep{papadopoulos2008inductive}.
-Our method in this paper, CopulaCPTS, is implemented based on inductive CP, but it can also be easily adjusted for other CP variants.
+Let $\gS = \{A(z^i)\}_{z^i \in \Dcal}$ denote the set of nonconformity scores of all samples in the calibration set $\Dcal$.
+We can define a quantile function for the nonconformity scores $\gS$ as: Conformal prediction is guaranteed to produce valid confidence regions \citep{vovk2005algorithmic}, under the exchangeablility assumption defined as follows, \begin{definition}[Exchangeability] In a dataset $\{z^i\}_{i=1}^n$ of size $n$, any of its $n$! permutations are equally probable. \end{definition} The procedure introduced above is known as \textit{inductive} conformal prediction, as it splits the dataset into training and calibration sets to reduce computation load \citep{vovk2005algorithmic,lei2012distribution}.
+Our method is based on inductive CP, but can also be easily adapted for other CP variants.